 as one of the ten best novels of 2009.
 He is currently finishing two new novels: The Doubt Factory,

-a thriller for young adults about public relations and media manipulation, and a new near-future novel about drought and climate change called The Water Knife.
+a thriller for young adults about public relations and media manipulation, and a new near-future story about drought and climate change called The Water Knife.

 His most recent novel, The Drowned Cities,